redsolver/skydroid/README.md

 3. Open SkyDroid and go to "Collections"
 4. Add some recommended Collections
 5. Navigate back to "Apps" and enjoy!

-Note: The F-Droid collection's domain name was changed to `fdroid-app` lately.
-Please remove the old `papagei` collection by long-pressing it and choosing "Remove with Apps".

 ## How to publish your own app